Oreo is one of the most loved and well-known cookie in the world. But would it be possible to make a homemade variant of it?

+For all you Oreo lovers, we have some great news.
 Making a homemade variation on this cookie is easier than you might think.
-And the best thing about doing something homemade is that you can have how little or much filling vs. cookie you want.
-Of course, I who love filling run on a generous layer of filling.
+And the best thing about doing something homemade is that control over how much or how little you add.
+In the case of Oreo, this particularly applies to how little or much filling vs. cookie you want.

-- Start by making the dough into the cookies.
-Whisk together butter and sprinkle creamy with electric whisk in a bowl.
-Then add one egg at a time while whipping.
+- Start by making the dough for the cookies.
+Whisk together butter and powdered sugar with an electric whisk in a bowl.
+Then add one egg at a time while whisking.

-- Sift down the salt, wheat flour and cocoa and then continue whisking until it comes together into a dough.
+- Add the salt, wheat flour and cocoa and then continue whisking until it comes together into a dough.
 At first it gets crumbly but just keep whipping and it goes together.

 - Squeeze the dough into a lump and wrap in firmly.
 Leave in the refrigerator for at least 1 hour before rolling it out.